TranquilRock/AndroidScript/README.md

 		- Set repetition and whether restore sanity before start.
 	- Basic
 		- Define your own script (Need to select screen orientation in Menu)
-		- Load own resources into "Android/media/AndroidSciprt/Basic/"
+		- Load own resources into "Android/media/AndroidScript/Basic/"
 		- Support the following command(For details please check out code in util/interpreter.java)
 			- Exit
 				- End the whole script
 			- Log
-				- Show log on the floatingwidget
+				- Show log on the floating widget
 			- JumpTo
 				- Jump to the specified Line/Tag
 			- Wait
 				- Wait a specific ms
 			- Call
-				- Call another sciprt
+				- Call another script
 			- Tag
 				- Specify a place to be jumped
 			- Return
 				- End current script with return value
 			- ClickPic
-				- Click the buttom-right corner of the provided picture on screen(The resolution of provide picture need to be the same as you screen)
+				- Click the bottom-right corner of the provided picture on screen(The resolution of provide picture need to be the same as you screen)
 			- Click
 				- Click the provided (x,y)
 			- CallArg
-				- Call another sciprt with argument(s)
+				- Call another script with argument(s)
 			- IfGreater
 				- Compare two value, if the former larger than the latter, $R = 0, otherwise $R = 1
 			- IfSmaller